munificent/craftinginterpreters/book/optimization.md

 I know, it's weird.
 And there is a performance cost to doing this type test every time we check two Lox values for equality.
-If we are willing to sacrifice a little compatibility -- who *really* cares if NaN is not equal to itself in real code? -- we could leave this off.
+If we are willing to sacrifice a little compatibility -- who *really* cares if NaN is not equal to itself? -- we could leave this off.
 I'll leave it up to you to decide how pedantic you want to be.

 Finally, we close the conditional compilation section around the old implementation: